Top 5 Best Ascot Tie Brands

 What Is An Ascot?

 Technically, an ascot is one thing and one thing only: a wide, pointed necktie, wherein each end is of equal width.
-It’s tied in a simple knot, the ends are crossed over each other over the shirt, and secured to the chest with a pin, often made from pearl.
+It’s typically tied in a simple knot, the ends are crossed over each other over the shirt, and sometimes secured to the chest with a pin, often made from pearl.

 The name is derived from England’s Ascot races, which has been held annually in April since 1771.
 It’s closer to earlier forms of neckwear than it is a necktie, but it’s still held on in the same way that opera pumps are still worn on occasion even though they look as if they stepped out of the 18th century right into the 21st.